 That's the reason I began writing the Fool's dividend-stock newsletter, Motley Fool Income Investor, two years ago.
 I wanted to employ my dividend-focused strategy in plain sight of my readers and use it to make money for them.
 I wanted to offer specific investments, tell them when to buy, and tell them when to sell.

 More than that, I wanted to keep them up-to-date on all past recommendations so nothing would sneak up on them.
 And most importantly, I wanted to look back at regular intervals and hold myself accountable for my investment performance.

-Well, I've been doing all those things for the past two years, and I'm happy to say the results have been good.
+Well, I've been doing all those things for three years now, and I'm happy to say the results have been good.
 It seems that our numbers are very much in line with the theory that dividend stocks tend to outperform the market with lower risk.

-Overall, the Income Investor portfolio has produced a total return of 16.64% vs. a market return of just 10.51%.
-It's worth mentioning that recommendations at least six months old have produced a return of 20.53%.
-Readers are also pulling down a dividend yield of over 4.5%, year in and year out, while enjoying this outperformance -- all the while suffering less business and volatility risk.
+Overall, the Income Investor portfolio has produced a total return of 22.1% vs. a market return of 15%.
+Readers are also pulling down an average dividend yield of more than 4% while enjoying this outperformance -- all the while suffering less business and volatility risk.
 That means the returns are even better on a risk-adjusted basis.

-One should never be overconfident, but I'd say those are reasons to be hopeful about our future.
-Here's to turning these two years of market-beating success into 10.
+One should never be overconfident, but there are reasons to be hopeful about our future.

 Mathew Emmert likes to outperform, but he doesn't look down his nose at those who don't.
 Live and let live, ya know?
-He owns shares of AmSouth Bancorp.
-In case you missed the 40 times he mentioned it in this article, he's also the chief analyst of Motley Fool Income Investor .
-The Fool has a disclosure policy.
+He does not own shares of any company mentioned in this article.
+In case you missed the 40 times he mentioned it, he's also the chief analyst of Motley Fool Income Investor .
+Merck is a former Income Investor recommendation.
+The Fool has adisclosure policy.